Suppression and Revival of Weak Localization through Control of Time-Reversal Symmetry

-In conclusion, we have demonstrated experimentally a new method to break and restore TRS in a disordered medium, resulting in the suppression and revival of the CBS peak.
-While conceptually highlighting the profound role of TRS on CBS (and more generally WL), our observation also provides a novel indisputable signature of the role of coherence in weak localization.
-The method could serve to differentiate CBS from classical echoes as reported in~\cite{Labeyrie2012}.
-It could be implemented differently, for instance kicking the disordered potential, or any kind of inhomogeneous external potential.
-It would be interesting to compare it to schemes using time dependent potentials~\cite{DErrico2013}, or artificial gauge fields~\cite{Towers2013}.
+In conclusion, we have demonstrated experimentally a new method to break and restore time reversal symmetry in a disordered medium, resulting in the suppression and revival of the CBS peak.
+This observation provides an indisputable signature of weak localization and could be observed with any kind of waves.
+For cold atoms, it could for instance serve to differentiate CBS from classical echoes as reported in~\cite{Labeyrie2012}.
+It could also be implemented differently, for instance by kicking the disordered potential itself, or with any kind of inhomogeneous external potential.
+It would be interesting to compare it to schemes using time dependent potentials~\cite{DErrico2013}, or artificial gauge fields developed for neutral atoms~\cite{Towers2013}.
 Finally, extending the scheme to multiple kick sequences opens new prospects to study Anderson (strong) localization in a renewed perspective~\cite{Micklitz2014}.
-Depending on the chosen sequence, suppression and revivals of both the CBS and of the expected coherent forward scattering peak~\cite{Karpiuk2012,*Micklitz2013,*Lee2014,*Gosh2014} could be observed and used to investigate higher-order mechanisms at the heart of Anderson localization.
-Such observations would complement ideally previous studies of Anderson localization with ultracold atoms~\cite{Billy2008,*Roati2008,Kondov2011,*Jendrzejewski2012b,*Semeghini2014}.
+Depending on the chosen sequence, suppression and revival of both the CBS and of the expected coherent forward scattering peak~\cite{Karpiuk2012,*Micklitz2013,*Lee2014,*Ghosh2014} could be observed and used to investigate higher-order mechanisms at the heart of Anderson localization.
+Such observations would ideally complement previous studies of Anderson localization with ultracold atoms~\cite{Billy2008,*Roati2008,Kondov2011,*Jendrzejewski2012b,*Semeghini2014}.